ben-barbier/WP-Splash-Image/readme.txt

 *If the problem is in the plugin administration page :*
 1. Disable all your other plugins and test again.
 1. If it works, enable one plugin and test again.
-1. Repeat until you identify the plugin is not compatible with wsi.
+1. Repeat until you identify the plugin that is not compatible with wsi.
-1. Once identified, send me the name and the version of the not compatible plugin by the [support page](http://wordpress.org/support/plugin/wsi).
+1. Once identified, send me the name and the version of the non compatible plugin via the [support page](http://wordpress.org/support/plugin/wsi).
-If there is still a problem in the admin page even after disabling all your plugins, this may be your theme is causing the problem.
+If there is still a problem in the admin page even after disabling all your plugins, it may be your theme is causing the problem.
-Send me the name and the version of the not compatible theme by the [support page](http://wordpress.org/support/plugin/wsi).
+Send me the name and the version of the non compatible theme via the [support page](http://wordpress.org/support/plugin/wsi).

 *If the problem concerns the display of the WSI into your website :*
 You can also email me the source code of the page on which you expect to see the splash image (feedback@dark-sides.com).

 == Screenshots ==

 1. Administration
 2. Menu
 3. Splash Image